peteroupc/html3dutil/doc/H3DU.Meshes.md

 their radius is greater than 0.
 Will generate texture coordinates for the cylinder and for the base and top.
 The base's and top's texture coordinates will be such that the texture will be flat as seen from either.
+Texture coordinates are generated assuming that the coordinate (0,0) is at the lower-left corner of the texture and (1,1) is at the upper-right corner.

 See Meshes.createCylinder for information on how texture coordinates for the cylinder (other than the base and top) are generated and how